The latest numbers on COVID-19 in Canada for Tuesday, Feb. 9, 2021

 There have been zero tests completed.

-There were 11 new cases Monday.
-The rate of active cases is 5.75 per 100,000 people.
-Over the past seven days, there have been a total of 19 new cases.
-The seven-day rolling average of new cases is three.
+There were 30 new cases Tuesday.
+The rate of active cases is 11.49 per 100,000 people.
+Over the past seven days, there have been a total of 49 new cases.
+The seven-day rolling average of new cases is seven.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.